matrix-org/matrix-spec-proposals/proposals/3926-disable-bot-notifs-by-default.md

 Instead of adding a flag, the homeserver could instead only start tracking notifications when the user /syncs.
 This might help with cases where users are registered but never used.
 It would also help with application services where users never sync.
 However, this would still cause notifications to be calculated for traditional `/sync`ing bots.
-Overall an explicit option at registration time seems more preferrable.
+Overall an explicit option at registration time seems more preferable.

 ### Bots and Appservices could explicitly disable notifications

 Bots and integrations could instead explicitly disable all rules on signup, rather than expecting the homeserver to complete this for them.
-However, the *defaults* set by the spec are sufficent enough of a "footgun" that it's easy for developers to forget this setting and allow their homeserver to accumulate notifications.
+However, the *defaults* set by the spec are sufficient enough of a "footgun" that it's easy for developers to forget this setting and allow their homeserver to accumulate notifications.